 When deciding on a location for your wedding portraits, you have many choices in NYC!
 Some of my favorite spots include:

 Brooklyn Bridge (either side)

 View my elopement gallery for ideas!

 WHO CAN MARRY YOU?

-You can also have a friend or family member become an officiant.
+You can also have a friend or family member become an officiant and register in NYC.
 I have also had clergy or even embassy staff perform weddings.
-Or you can do it at an NYC Marriage Bureau for $25.
+Or a clerk can officiate at an NYC Marriage Bureau for $25.